Greek lawmakers to vote on Macedonia name change - Journal du Cameroun

 For many Greeks, especially in the north where the province of Macedonia is the birthplace of Alexander, the name “Macedonia” belongs to Greek historical heritage.

-Some even fear the neighbouring country has designs on its namesake Greek province.
+Some even fear their neighbour has designs on its namesake Greek province.

 “These concerns are exaggerated,” Yannis Armakolas, professor of political science at the University of Thessaloniki, told AFP, deploring the lack of party consensus and “real public debate” on an issue of national importance.